-The first organ in the cathedral was the Bates & Son organ, no records show when the cathedral obtained this organ, how is was obtained (purchase from England or from another church).
-However, there is a detailed account of the cathedral’s organ beginning its journey in 1890 as a two manual Hill & Son pipe organ, in an article published in the Cape Times in 1890, it details the inauguration of the new organ to the cathedral having a large number of people present despite a strong wind blowing that night.
+The first organ in the Cathedral was the Bates & Son organ, no records show when the Cathedral obtained this organ or how it was obtained (purchase from England or from another church).
+However, there is a detailed account of the Cathedral’s organ beginning its journey in 1890 as a two manual Hill & Son pipe organ, in an article published in the Cape Times in 1890, it details the inauguration of the new organ to the Cathedral having a large number of people present despite a strong wind blowing that night.
 The programme of the inauguration included vocal works by W.A.
 Mozart, Charles Gounod, Alessandro Stradella; organ works by Alexandre Guilmant, Édouard Batiste, Franz Liszt and many more to showcase the organ.

 In a letter written in October 1922 from Cooper, Gill and Tomkins Organ Builders who established their head office in Cape Town in 1902; William Cooper writes to Bishop Rooney recommending that the Cathedral install an electric blower-motor to organ rather than continuing the practice of pumping by hand.
 In January 1924, the blower was installed.
 In 1941, John Walsh the organist at the time suggested to Cooper, Gill and Tomkins that the Swell pedal lever action be converted into a balanced action.
 When completed it was proved to be an important milestone in the modernization of the organ, resulting in the organist having a better control of achieving a gradual crescendo and diminuendo from the swell division.
 The old lever had three fixed positions: closed, half open and open.